-Get to Know your Hair
+Get to know your hair

 Did you know that your hair falls into one of the following categories?

-Change your Brand
+Change your brand

-Don’t be overwhelmed by the sheer scale of shampoo and conditioner brands available, narrow your choice, by selecting the function you want to achieve.
+Use a product specifically formulated for your hair, don’t be overwhelmed by the sheer scale of shampoo and conditioner brands available, narrow your choice by selecting the function you want to achieve.

 The best shampoo and conditioner

-- Some offer oil control
+- oil control

-Whilst all shampoos do the same role, cheaper brands that use harsh surfactants will strip the hair of its beneficial oils.
+These contain higher than usual amounts of detergents, which gives them more lather; helping to cleanse your hair thoroughly, whilst all shampoos do the same role, cheaper brands that use harsh surfactants will strip the hair of its beneficial oils.

-Thickening and Volumising Shampoo
+Thickening and volumising shampoo

+These include ingredients like polymers and silicones to add shine to your hair temporarily.
 The best advice is to rotate your shampoos, alternating between moisturising and volumising formulas.

-These are often referred to as deep conditioners and work to smooth the cuticle, which can become damaged from over-processing.
+Leave-in Conditioners: These are often referred to as deep conditioners and work to smooth the cuticle, which can become damaged from over-processing.